radek-drw/Stopwatch/README.md

 ### Plan for the development of the application:

 1. Add list with all times when PAUSE btn pressed
-2. Refactor CSS to SASS
+2. Refactor CSS to SASS/Scss